A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Introduction

-In the same way, we declare $A$ to be row irregular sparse if it has at least one relatively dense row.
+In the same way, we call $A$ row irregular sparse if it has at least one relatively dense row.
 If $A$ is both column and row irregular sparse, it is called double irregular sparse.
-Correspondingly, if all the columns and rows of $A$ are sparse, $A$ is called double regular sparse.
-Numerically, we define an irregular row using the same standard as that of an irregular column.
+In contrast, if all the columns and rows of $A$ are sparse, $A$ is called double regular sparse.
+Using the same standard as that of an irregular column, we define an irregular row.
 By this definition, a column irregular symmetric matrix is double irregular sparse.
 We have investigated all the real nonsymmetric square matrices in the collection \cite{davis11}, which contains 775 matrices.
-We have found that 225 of them are column irregular sparse and 189 of these column irregular sparse matrices are double irregular sparse, that is, 24.4\% of the nonsymmetric matrices in the collection are double irregular.
-This shows that double irregular sparse linear systems are quite common in practical applications.
+We have found that 189 of them are double irregular sparse, that is, 24.4\% of the nonsymmetric matrices in the collection are double irregular.
+This indicates that double irregular sparse linear systems have a wide range of practical applications.
+Numerical experiments have illustrated that RSAI($tol$) improves the computational efficiency of SPAI substantially for column irregular sparse problems \cite{Jia15}.
+However, we will see that RSAI($tol$) is expensive and may be impractical for row irregular sparse problems.
+This is also the case for PSAI($tol$); see \cite{Jia13b}.